 Diet plays a significant role in teeth development in babies and toddlers.
 What your child eats affects their teeth.
 Too much carbohydrates, sugar and starch can cause tooth decay.
 As a parent it is your responsibility to encourage your child to make healthy food choices.

 Vitamin D is very important for your dental heath as it allows your body to absorb calcium.
 It plays a key promoting dental health and helping prevent tooth decay and gum disease.
 Deficiency of vitamin D can make kids teeth prone to decay.
 By spending about 15 to 20 minutes in sunlight each day can meet your daily requirement of vitamin D. You can also consume foods such as fortified milk, egg, fish that are rich in vitamin D. (How to absorb more calcium and Vitamin D in the body?)

 Like calcium and vitamin D, Phosphorus is also a key mineral for strong teeth.
 85% of your body’s phosphorus content lies in your teeth and bones.
 Phosphorus also helps your body to absorb calcium, which aids in building strong bones, teeth and rebuilding tooth enamel.
 Daily need of phosphorus can be achieved by consuming foods such as pumpkin seeds, whole grains, soybean, fish and egg.

 Not only for eye sight, vitamin A is equally important for your dental health.
 Vitamin A helps your salivary glands to keep active which aids to prevent tooth decay.
 It also promotes saliva production in your mouth which is crucial for cleaning away bacteria and food particles between teeth and gums.
 Food rich in vitamin A are sweet potato, carrot, yellow fruits like mango, papaya, apricot, eggs, and cheese.
 (How to cook a vitamin A food to extract more vitamin?)

-Vitamin C: Vitamin C is required for both teeth and gum health.
+It is required for both teeth and gum health.
 Vitamin C helps keep the connective tissues in your gums healthy and strong, which hold your teeth in place.
 By consuming any of the citrus fruits like oranges, grapes, guava, kiwi, and lemon you can meet daily requirement of vitamin C. (What is the easiest way to meet Vitamin C requirement for the day?)

 Read more blogs: